-We also offer a wonderful in-store layaway for 4-6 months with a small down payment- perfect to plan ahead for that special occasion.
+We also offer a wonderful in-store layaway for up to 6 months with a small down payment- perfect to plan ahead for that special occasion.

 The 4Cs of Diamond Quality

 Until the middle of the twentieth century, there was no agreed-upon standard by which diamonds could by judged.
 GIA created the first, and now globally accepted standard for describing diamonds: Color, Clarity, Cut, and Carat Weight.
 Today the 4Cs of Diamond Quality is the universal method for assessing the quality of any diamond, anywhere in the world.
 The creation of the diamond 4Cs meant two very important things: diamond quality could be communicated in a universal language, and diamond customers could now know exactly what they were about to purchase.

 Cut likely is the most controversial element of the diamond-buying process.

 Cut is different from shape as it refers to proportion, facet arrangement, finish, symmetry and polish.
 There is a faction within the jewelry industry that is dogmatic in its cut parameters.
 There is also a faction that insists that “ideal” cut diamonds are the only ones worth buying.
 In fact, the GIA recently concluded an exhaustive study of diamond cutting and determined that there are numerous combinations of facet arrangement and proportions that will yield a beautiful diamond.
 In my opinion, the concept of “ideal” cut diamonds is a function of great marketing.
 Looking at several diamonds will help you decide for yourself what cut details are most important to you.